Plugins

 ->register();

-The handler must implement the App\SourceControls\SourceControl
+The handler must implement the App\SourceControls\SourceControl interface or extend the

-App\SourceControls\AbstractSourceControl
+App\SourceControls\AbstractSourceControl class.

 You can find plenty of examples in the Source Controls